bsnes-emu/bsnes/README.md

 select an unused row in the list, then type the relevant codes in the "Code(s)" field at the bottom, and a description in the "Description" field.
-Cheats are saved to disk
-when the game is unloaded,
-or when higan exits.

-TODO: code formats? comma-separated?
-ROM codes?
-RAM codes?

 To enable or disable an existing cheat, tick the checkbox in the first column of the list.
-The code should take effect immediately. higan saves whether a cheat is enabled or disabled when the game is unloaded, or when higan exits.
+The code should take effect immediately.

 To clear out an existing cheat, select it from the list